-Verdict in fourth fodder scam likely today, Lalu already facing 13.5 years jail term in 3 cases
+Lalu Prasad Yadav convicted in fourth fodder scam, Jagannath Mishra acquitted

 [Fodder scam: Lalu's total jail term in three judgements amount to 13.5 years]

 Altogether 61 cases were filed by the CBI in the scam, 53 of which were transferred from Bihar to Jharkhand after the bifurcation of the state in November 2000.
 The case is regarding large-scale embezzlement of government funds, made by producing fake bills to substantiate payments that were never made.

 The scam took its notorious name from the fact that it was rooted in the Animal and Husbandry department of Bihar government and the fraudulent transactions were made in the name of procuring cattle feed over a period of 20 years, under successive regimes.
 It first came to light in 1985 by the then CAG TN Chaturvedi, who noticed that monthly accounts submission from Bihar treasury were always delayed.

 OneIndia News